Skip to content

 The play struck a deep chord in the post–World War II United States, where people struggled to find their places in a rapidly changing social order.
 Audiences had lived through one of the most violent periods in human history, and to many, the name of the play’s lost ancestral home, Belle Reve—“beautiful dream”—evoked fading prewar notions of morality and societal convention.
 Viewers were ready to embrace, as Williams had predicted in 1941, “the living truth” of their new era.

-In celebration of the 75th anniversary of this seminal drama, The Historic New Orleans Collection presents Backstage at “A Streetcar Named Desire,” which combines selections from THNOC’s wide-ranging Tennessee Williams holdings—many of them seldom displayed—with loans from the Harry Ransom Center, the Whitney Museum of American Art, the Victoria and Albert Museum, the New York Public Library, and Wesleyan University.
+In celebration of the 75th anniversary of this seminal drama, the Historic New Orleans Collection presents Backstage at “A Streetcar Named Desire,” which combines selections from the HNOC’s wide-ranging Tennessee Williams holdings—many of them seldom displayed—with loans from the Harry Ransom Center, the Whitney Museum of American Art, the Victoria and Albert Museum, the New York Public Library, and Wesleyan University.

 “This woman had better be good,” noted an annoyed Williams in a telegram to his literary agent, Audrey Wood, in April 1947.
 He was referring to Irene Mayer Selznick, whom Wood had chosen to produce the play.
 Selznick was well connected—she was the daughter of movie mogul Louis B. Mayer and the soon-to-be ex-wife of producer David O. Selznick.